connglli/tlfc/README.md

 + `xxx_remove`: remove data/nodes of a data structure, e.g. `list_remove`
 + `xxx_deinit`: destroy a data structure, e.g. `list_deinit`

+In almost all api, if your access is invalid, the program will crash.

 ## ref

 + [rxi/vec](https://github.com/rxi/vec)